markjaquith/workerbee/README.md

 ## Concepts

+Cloudflare Worker Utilities is based around two main concepts

-- **Handler** — An async function that is run when a request is being received, and/or a response from the server/cache is coming back.
+- **Handler** — A function that is run when a request is being received, and/or a response from the server/cache is coming back.
 It can change the request/response, deliver a new request/response altogether, or conditionally add other handlers.
 - **Route** — A request path pattern with handlers thare are only added only for requests that match the pattern.
+- **Condition** — A function which determines whether a handler should be applied.

 ## Usage

-1. Bootstrap your Cloudflare worker, [using wrangler][wrangler].
+1. Bootstrap your Cloudflare Worker, [using wrangler][wrangler].
 Make sure you&#8217;re using Webpack.
 2. `npm i cf-worker-utils` from your Worker directory.
-3. In your worker, import `handleFetch` and provide an array of request/response handlers, and/or route-limited request/response handlers.
+3. In your Worker, import `handleFetch` and provide an array of request/response handlers, and/or route-limited request/response handlers.

 Example: